phip1611/beat-detector/README.md

 # Beat Detector - Audio Beat Detection Library Written In Rust

 # Performance / Latency
-On a realistic workload each analysis step of my algorithm, i.e., on each new audio input, took 1.5ms on a Raspberry Pi and 0.12ms on an Intel i5-10600K.
+On a realistic workload each analysis step of my algorithm, i.e., on each new audio input, took 0.5ms on a Raspberry Pi and 0.05ms on an Intel i5-10600K.
 The benchmark binary was build as optimized release build.
 Thus, this is the minimum latency you have to expect plus additional latency from the audio input interface.
 The benchmark can be executed with: `cargo run --release --example --bench`

+TODO: performance/latency over memory usage.
+Thus higher memory usage and more buffers for maximum performance

 ---